gearbox-solutions/eloquent-filemaker/README.md

 ### Null values and empty strings
 Null is an important, expected possible value for developers when working with databases.
 FileMaker as a platform, unfortunately, does not have the concept of a null value.
 A field which has not had a value written to it instead contains an empty string.
 In order to make this behavior more web-developer-friendly, Eloquent FileMaker automatically converts the value of `''` in a FileMaker field to `null` when reading data from the Data API.

-If you would like to have empty FileMaker fields returned as empty strings you can set the `empty_strings_to_null` config value to false in your `config/eloquent-filemaker.php` file.
-The config file can be published to your config folder by running `artisan vendor:publish --tag=eloquent-filemaker-config`.
+If you would like to have empty FileMaker fields returned as empty strings you can set the `empty_strings_to_null` config value to false in your connection configuration.

 Eloquent FileMaker will always automatically convert `null` values to `''` when writing data back to your FileMaker database to prevent errors.